gravitational/careers/challenges/systems/challenge.md

 ### Client

-* CLI should be able to connect to worker service and schedule several jobs.
+* CLI should be able to connect to worker service and start, stop, get status, and stream output of a job.
-* CLI should be able to query result of the job execution and stream its output.

 ## Level 4